The Magic City: Birmingham according to Sun Ra at The Cube

 A-must-witness-together-in-the-cinema feature film that zeroes in on the beginning of Sun Ra's story, in Birmingham, Alabama, USA and explores the soil and stars at that juncture of earth's history.
 The film gets deep into all those juicy in-between zones - into the folds and creases of place, as well as the people, the collectivity and the connectivity that gave rise to one of this universes's greatest ever musician.
 A bandleader, pioneer and icon adored by Thundercat, Mats Gustaffson, Moodymann, Gilles Peterson, and Yo Lo Tengo amongst millions of others.

-In the Cube bar, DJ Fat Paul selects from a personal collection of 200+ Sun Ra releases/bootlegs & trades.
+In the bar, DJ Fat Paul selects from a personal collection of 200+ Sun Ra releases/bootlegs & trades.
 Tune in.

 Between the years 1914 and 1993 Sun Ra (with the Arkestra and others) created vast swathes of music, art, poems and films: Windy City Doo Wop, DIY forays into outer-jazz regions, Afro-futuristic visions, mystical Egyptian modal workouts, spacey disco freak out.
 A desire to produce, distribute, rehearse and play was done with a conviction and ethic that has created a supernatural aura around his work ever since.

-Sun Ra's is a portal and a powerful one.
 His life and work have become hugely loved, replicated and reissued but his foundations are often bypassed – not here.
 This is the film to see, not only to wonder at his esoteric roots but to see how his legacy is played out, today, in the City.
 It's a piece of cinema that shows and values community and in that sense we trust we are in good hands.
 The film does not present Sun Ra as a visionary outsider, but rather as an ingenious musician participating in a rich and creative scene, part of an ancient musical tradition.

 Entry requirements: 14+, any under 18s accompanied by 21+ adult 1:1 ratio